jameshume/jehtech/src/html/electronics/inductors.md

 $$
 U_L = \frac{1}{2}LI^2
 $$
-Unlike resitors, power is not turned into heat: stoed as energy in magnatic field.
+Unlike resitors, power is not turned into heat: stored as energy in magnatic field.

 Current flowing though coil creates a magnetic field.

-Change in magnetic field induce a boltage (back EMF) in a way that tries to cancel out those changes.
+Change in magnetic field induce a voltage (back EMF) in a way that tries to cancel out those changes.

 ## Magnetic Fields Caused By Currents Brief Intro